nucypher/nucypher/docs/source/support/faq.rst

 Q: What currency does Ursula stake in (assuming Ursula is also the Staker)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ursula stakes in NU, receives policy rewards in ETH, and receives inflation rewards in NU.
+Ursula stakes in NU, receives policy fees in ETH, and receives inflation rewards in NU.

 Q: Why do you have a mix of NU and ETH?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~